byrne365/Mustang/README.md

 # Mustang

-This Project uses Angularjs as the framework, HTML, CSS and Bootstrap.
+This Project uses `Angularjs` as the framework, `nodejs`, `HTML`, `CSS` and `Bootstrap`.
 The purpose of this project is to display my understanding of Angularjs and allows users to review and rate (by star count) different model Mustang cars.

 ## Installation

-To run the project succesfully on your local machine you are going to require to have installed on your machine 'Google Chrome' browser and the project file.
+To run the project succesfully on your local machine you are going to require to have installed on your machine `Google Chrome` browser and the project file.

 ### Installing Chrome